custom-service-provider-app/custom-service-app-backend/README.md

 - search glass to be added in footer menu.
 - select location - pin codes to be removed.
 - icons on homescreen to be bigger like the listing creation screen.

+NEW ISSUES IN APK -
+- when we are adding a new listing we are NOT ABLE to type and search for the exact location.
+- listings are returned based on only sub-categories, it is not taking the location into account.
+- other small adjustments in font color getting unseen due to bgColor being white.